Geography of California: Coast Ranges

 To the west of the Central Valley lies the Coast Ranges, including the Diablo Range, just east of San Francisco, and the Santa Cruz Mountains, to the south of San Francisco.
 The Coast Ranges north of San Francisco become increasingly foggy and rainy.
 These mountains are noted for their coast redwoods, the tallest trees on earth, which live within the range of the coastal fog.

 Central Valley

 California's geography is largely defined by its central feature—the Central Valley, a huge, fertile valley between the coastal mountain ranges and the Sierra Nevada.
 The northern part of the Central Valley is called the Sacramento Valley, after its main river, and the southern part is called the San Joaquin Valley /ˌsæn wɑːˈkiːn/, after its main river.
 The whole Central Valley is watered by mountain-fed rivers (notably the San Joaquin, Kings, and Sacramento) that drain to the San Francisco Bay system.
 The rivers are sufficiently large and deep that several inland cities, notably Stockton, and Sacramento are seaports.

 The southern tip of the valley has interior drainage and thus is not technically part of the valley at all.
-Tulare Lake, once 570 square miles (1,476 square kilometers) and now dry and covered with agricultural fields, once filled much of the area.
+Tulare Lake, with an area of 570 mi2, once filled much of the area.
+In modern times, it is usually a dry lake and partially covered with agricultural fields.
+The lake reappears during unusually high levels of rainfall or snow melt such as the winter of 2022 and early spring of 2023.